Let's first understand ...

 What metrics to track and analyze, whether you've achieved the Product/Market Fit?

-Let's delve into quantitative metrics of finding product/market fit, chose any to your liking:
+Let's delve into quantitative metrics of finding Product/Market Fit:

 David Rusenko recommends that founders offering SaaS should track the below f metrics to evaluate Product/Market Fit: